afatt/octopuspy/README.md

 ### Recommended Octopus Settings

 Garbage in equals garbage out and testing this package produced a lot of garbage.
-Here are the Octopus settings that eventually helped achieve results matching the literature:
+Included with this package are Octopus settings that helped to achieve results matching the literature **anotated_example_inp**.
+The **inp** file is also included with each set of `/test_data` for reference.
+More information about input settings can be found on the Octopus wiki [here](https://octopus-code.org/wiki/Manual:Input_file)

 ## Testing